-In Denmark there are several recreated villages like Den Gamle By in Aarhus.
+In Denmark there are several reconstructed villages like Den Gamle By in Aarhus.

-The houses and businesses are painstakingly reconstructed and painted with historical paints of the time period that they came from.
+The houses and businesses are painstakingly recreated and painted with historically-correct paints of the time period that they are from.

 Some examples of historical colours from the 1800s.
 It starts at the left with artificial Ultramarine, and then goes onto the earth colours which have been used for pigments since the cavemen first started painting their caves: Green Earth, Yellow Ochre, Red Ochre, Burnt Umber and Vine Black.
 Each of the pigments has two swatches, the left being ‘Distemper’, where the pigment was mixed with chalk and casein or animal glue, and the right being the darker pigment and Linseed Oil mix.
 Blood from oxen and casein from milk are two proteins that were often used as binders for coloured pigments in the early days.
 Ox Blood was used to achieve rich dark reds.
 A window looking out on an old half-timbered building.
 The bricks were often covered with a very thin layer of mud and then painted with Burnt Sienna, also called Red Ochre or Red Earth.